soleblaze/openstack/examples/MultiNode-2NIC.md

  		address 172.16.0.3
   		netmask 255.255.255.0

-service networking restart is ran
+"service networking restart" is ran

 Since this is being deployed to 3 machines the compute.sh file is downloaded locally.
 The variables are then hard coded into the script.
 The modified script is then scp'd onto each compute server and ran.